History of the nude in art: Impressionism

-In the field of sculpture, Auguste Rodin was a great renovator, not only in the physical plane, but also in the thematic innovation, more focused on the ordinary human being, the one of his time and his environment, far from mythology and religion.
-He had a profound knowledge of the human body, which he treated in an intimate way, with a strong component of psychological introspection.
-He received some influence from Michelangelo and Delacroix, but in essence his work was innovative, bringing new typologies to the theme of the nude.
-For this he used models whom he let roam freely in his studio, adopting all kinds of possible forms, which Rodin captured with a mastery to immortalize the spontaneity of any moment and any posture.
-His figures tend to dramatism, to tragic tension, to the expression of the artist's concept of man's struggle against destiny.
+In the field of sculpture, Auguste Rodin was a great innovator, not only in the physical plane but also in thematic innovation, more focused on the ordinary human being of his time and his environment, far from mythology and religion.
+He had a profound knowledge of the human body, which he treated with intimate care, with a strong component of psychological introspection.
+Michelangelo and Delacroix influenced him, but in essence, his work was innovative, introducing new typologies of the nude.
+For this, he used models who he let roam freely in his studio, adopting all kinds of forms, which Rodin captured with a mastery that immortalized the spontaneity of any moment and any posture.
+His figures tend toward dramatism, tragic tension, and the expression of the artist's concept of man's struggle against destiny.
 Thus, for more than thirty years he was working on figures for an unfinished project, The Gates of Hell (1880–1917) for the Museé des Arts Décoratifs in Paris—now in the Rodin Museum—from which project several works were detached that remained as independent figures, such as The Thinker (1880–1900), for which he was inspired by Carpeaux's Ugolino, or The Kiss (1886–1890), which represents the love of Paolo and Francesca narrated in The Divine Comedy.
 Other works of his were The Age of Bronze (1877), Saint John the Baptist (1878), Eve (1881), The Winter (or La Belle Heaulmière, 1884–1885), The Martyr (1885), The Torso (1889), The Muse (1896), The Three Shades (1899), Danaid (1901), etc. Following in Rodin's wake were sculptors such as Antoine Bourdelle (Hercules the Archer, 1909), Camille Claudel (The Implorer, 1894–1905; The Age of Maturity, 1899–1913), Joseph Bernard (The Young Woman with the Cauldron, 1910) and Charles Despiau (Eve, 1925).

 The Swede Anders Zorn made unabashedly voluptuous and healthy nudes, usually in landscapes, with vibrant light effects on the skin, in bright brushstrokes of great color, as in In the Open Air (1888), The Bathers (1888), Women Bathing in the Sauna (1906), Girl Sunbathing (1913), Helga (1917), Studio Idyll (1918).

 In Spain, the work of Joaquín Sorolla stood out, who interpreted impressionism in a personal way, with a loose technique and vigorous brushstroke, with a bright and sensitive coloring, where light is especially important, the luminous atmosphere that surrounds his scenes of Mediterranean themes, on beaches and seascapes where children play, society ladies stroll or fishermen are engaged in their tasks.
 His work includes some nudes, such as Sad Inheritance (1899), Desnudo de mujer (1902), The Horse's Bath (1909), Children on the beach (1910), After the Bath (1911), etc. His disciples were: his son-in-law Francisco Pons Arnau (Composición), Ignacio Pinazo (Desnudo de frente, 1872–1879), Rigoberto Soler (Nineta, Después del baño) and Julio Moisés (Eva, Pili).

 Olympia (1865), by Édouard Manet, Musée d'Orsay, Paris.